VedKhairnar24/Resume-Builder-/PRD- Innovative.md

 ## Conclusion

-This PRD outlines a **differentiated and user-centric resume builder**.
+This PRD outlines a **differentiated and user-centric GrowZen**.
 By prioritizing transparency, AI quality, career integration, customization, and success tracking, the platform rises above competitors that rely heavily on monetization constraints.
 This approach is ideal for non-profit, education, or open innovation projects—but also works for commercial platforms that put user trust and value first.

 ***